danriti/moleskine/travis-deploy-pypi/README.md

   commits

-Continuing on the assumption that we're doing a release, now all I have to do is fill out the Github release form to create a new release.
+Continuing on the assumption that we're doing a release, now all I have to do is fill out the Github release form to create a new release (which will automatically add a tagged commit):

 ![Github Release][18]